The Classification of Clifford Gates over Qubits

 \section{Classical reversible gates with quantum ancillas}

-In this section we describe what the classical reversible gate lattice of Aaronson et al.\ \cite{ags:2015} would have looked like had they allowed quantum rather than classical ancillas.
-We extend all classical gates discussed in that paper to the quantum setting in the most natural way; that is, a classical reversible gate acts as a permutation on the computational basis states.
-Figure~\ref{fig:classical_quantum_lattice} shows this dramatically simpler lattice.
+In this section we describe what the classical reversible gate lattice of Aaronson et al.\ \cite{ags:2015} would look like under quantum ancillas.
+We extend all classical gates discussed in that paper to the quantum setting in the most natural way.
+Figure~\ref{fig:classical_quantum_lattice} shows the new (dramatically simpler) lattice.

 Some of the collapses in the lattice are immediate.
 For instance, the class $\class{\NOT \otimes \NOT}$ collapses with the class $\class{\NOT}$ because $\NOT \ket{+} = \ket{+}$.
-A similar collapse occurs been all classes where the parity issue arises such as between the classes $\class{\operatorname{CNOTNOT}}$ and $\class{\CNOT}$.
+A similar collapse occurs been all classes where the parity issue arises, such as between the classes $\class{\CNOTNOT}$ and $\class{\CNOT}$.

 A more interesting collapse occurs between all mod-$k$-preserving classes for $k \ge 2$.
 Consider the following gate $G : \{0,1\}^k \rightarrow \{0,1\}^k$ of order 2 which preserves Hamming weight mod $k$: